A culture can be surprisingly oppressive. Often the people living in it do not realise how much they are controlled by it.

 But research done by the Centre for Ageing Better showed that some, who could and should be happier are not.
 They are stuck with this negative image of old age.
 See themselves as failures and losers, doomed to decline.

-Can we challenge the current, sadly restrictive, doom and gloom image?
+We can and must challenge the current, sadly restrictive, doom and gloom image?

-Could we change it?
-Can we make it an understood part of today’s culture that for the majority the later years of our lives are rich, rewarding and enjoyable?
+We need to make it an understood part of today’s culture that for the majority the later years of our lives are rich, rewarding and enjoyable?

 It would be vastly better for everyone if we could!